 - Negotiate for a higher offer when needed

 - Consult with you and initiate filing for litigation by trail, if needed

 Having a top rated personal injury lawyer handle your claim can save you time and stress while you focus on recovering from your injuries—it often results in more compensation for your losses, and regularly will put money in your pocket.

 Our Houston Car Accident Lawyers Can Help

-The attorneys of Stewart J. Guss, Attorney at Law are nationally recognized car accident lawyers who have stood up for the rights of Houston car accident victims for decades.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers are nationally recognized car accident lawyers who have stood up for the rights of Houston car accident victims for decades.
 We can begin helping our clients soon after a crash and will leave no stone unturned to obtain your case’s best possible outcome.
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case!
 To schedule your free consultation, call us today at (800) 898-4877 or .

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.

 Today, thanks to a strong belief in those values of compassion, respect, and approachability, the firm has grown to employ over 120 legal professionals in numerous offices across 4 states, with nationwide reach.